ecbush/xenoGI/README.md

   - Parasail (https://github.com/jeffdaily/parasail).
 This is an optimized alignment library, used in calculating scores between proteins.
 It can also be installed using pip: ```pip install parasail```

-- xenoGI is able to work on multiple platforms.
-It's been run sucessfully on Linux and Mac.
+- Has been run on Linux, Mac and Windows.

 ## How to use